 - Frequently described as Mother Nature’s most spectacular show, the migration involves huge herds of wildebeest, zebra, and gazelles, all moving around the Serengeti and often up into Kenya’s Maasai Mara National Reserve in their search for food to sustain them throughout the year.

-- December through to March sees the herds grazing on the Central Serengeti’s short-grass plains, with the calving season usually taking place during three weeks of February.
+- December through to March sees the herds grazing on the Southern Serengeti’s short-grass plains, with the calving season usually taking place during three weeks of February and into March.
 From July to November, the herds are pushing to the northernmost parts of the park, and during these months the route includes dramatic crossings of the crocodile-strewn River Mara!